cuikp/AvRichTextBox/README.md

 The RichTextBox content can be saved/loaded either as straight Xaml or a XamlPackage (to preserve images), similar to the WPF RichTextBox.

-Various future to-do improvements include:
+Various future to-do improvements include:<br>

-Adding Table and Section Block types
+Adding Table and Section Block types<br>

-Paragraph formatting
+Paragraph formatting <br>

-Allow the Undo limit to be set
+Allow the Undo limit to be set <br>

-Redo functionality
+Redo functionality <br>

-More stress testing
+More stress testing <br>
-A quirk or two at times when extending selection using PageUp or PageDown Key.
+A quirk or two at times when extending selection using PageUp or PageDown Key.<br>

-Right when the caret is after the space at the end of a line should technically move the caret to the second character of the next line, not the first.
+Right when the caret is after the space at the end of a line should technically move the caret to the second character of the next line, not the first.<br>